TABLE OF CONTENTS

 To understand how ACH transfers work, you must also familiarize yourself with the Originating Depository Financial Institution (commonly called the ODFI) and the Receiving Depository Financial Institution (known as the RDFI).
-The ODFI represents the financial institution that originates the ACH transfer while the RDFI is the banking institution that receives the ACH transferred funds.
+The ODFI represents the financial institution that originates the ACH transfer while the RDFI is the banking institution that receives the ACH-transferred funds.

-The cost of your ACH payment
+The Cost of Your ACH Payment

-Whether you use ACH credit or debit transfers through your bank, the processing fees are either exceptionally low or frequently nonexistent.
+Whether you use ACH credit or debit transfers through your bank, the ACH fees are either exceptionally low or frequently nonexistent.
 However, some banks will charge fees for moving your money out of their bank accounts.
 While you may have to pay a small fee for outgoing transactions, you won’t be charged a fee for money coming into your account.
 After all, a bank likes to see more money coming into a customer’s account than leaving it.

-Accepting payments as a merchant through a TPPP
+Accepting Payments as a Merchant Through a TPPP

-If you accept payments as a vendor or retail merchant and use a third-party payment processor (TPPP), you will receive charges for the processing of credit and debit card payments and ACH payments as well.
+If you accept payments online as a vendor or retail merchant and use a third-party payment processor (TPPP), you will receive charges for the processing of credit and debit card payments and ACH payments as well.

 Below is a summary of the typical processing costs for ACH transfers, as of 2021.